JoeLollo21/cv/README.md

 - Developed comprehensive lesson plans and learning assets for the curriculum's 3 modules, creating game activities, graphics, videos, and PowerPoint slides.
 - Collaborated with Seattle Public Library Columbia Branch to conduct research with 10 teen users, collecting feedback on curriculum strengths and areas of improvement.
 - Created WordPress site featuring instructional documentation, downloadable learning artifacts, framing statements, and feedback form.
-- Collected design and research findings into digestible report (finish bullet here)
+- Collected design and research findings into digestible reports, presented at Capstone symposium, to UW iSchool donors, and [at the 2025 Washington Library Association conference](https://www.wla.org/2025-programs).

 ### MLIS Peer Advisor (Volunteer)
 University of Washington Information School, 2023-2024